playframework/playframework/documentation/manual/releases/release23/Migration23.md

 ## Java JUnit superclasses

 The Java `WithApplication`, `WithServer` and `WithBrowser` JUnit test superclasses have been modified to define an `@Before` annotated method.
-This means, previously where you had to explicitly start a fake application by defining:
+This means, previously where you had to explicitly start an application by defining:

 ```java
 @Before